Home » MUD Games: The Complete Guide to Text RPGs

 How MUD games differ from MMOs

 The obvious difference is the interface, but the more meaningful differences are structural.
-Most graphical MMOs reset their worlds on a schedule — seasonal patches, expansion wipes, content rotations.
+By contrast, most graphical MMOs reset their worlds on a schedule: seasonal patches, expansion wipes, content rotations.
 MUD games are persistent: a city your character helped build five years ago still stands.
 Decisions players made years before you arrived shaped the political landscape you log into today.

 Player agency also scales differently.
 In a graphical MMO, your character occupies a slot in a predetermined class and progression tree.
-In an Iron Realms MUD, players hold elected offices in city governments, run guilds with their own internal hierarchies, control trade organizations that set prices across the economy, and interact directly with game administrators who play named divine characters.
-The world is not a backdrop — it is a shared project.
+In an Iron Realms MUD, players hold elected offices in city governments and run guilds with their own internal hierarchies.
+They also control trade organizations that set prices across the economy.
+As a result, players interact directly with game administrators who play named divine characters.
+The world is a shared project, shaped by what players do.

 Graphical MMOIron Realms MUD